lapointek/group11-comp3078-capstone_project/README.md

 # Automated Inventory Management System

 The Automated Inventory Management System is a web application that improves efficiency for companies to manage employee information.
-The AIMS application allows management to keep track of employees, employee information, employee salary, leave dates, and departments.
+The AIMS application allows management to keep track of total employees, employee information, employee salary, leave dates, and departments.

 ## How To Use